-- Carry out the duties and responsibilities imposed on it by the statutes and regulations governing this program. - 2.
-Respond to requests for guidance or information related to the SBDC program. - 3.
-Respond to requests for Agency participation and collaboration in project activities, as appropriate. - 4.
-Promote the project by referring interested parties to you for assistance and displaying your printed materials. - Facilitate cooperation and coordination between you, other SBA resource partners, and other Federal agencies. - 6.
-Review and act upon requests for modifications to your technical proposal, budget, Key Personnel, project/budget period, and other project parameters. - 7.
+- 1. Carry out the duties and responsibilities imposed on it by the statutes and regulations governing this program. - 2.
+Respond to requests for guidance or information related to the SBDCprogram. - 3.
+Respond to requests for Agency participation and collaboration in project activities, as appropriate. - Promote the project by referring interested parties to you for assistance and displaying your printed materials. - Facilitate cooperation and coordination between you, other SBA resource partners, and other Federal agencies. - Review and act upon requests for modifications to your technical proposal, budget, key personnel, project/budget period, and other project parameters. - 7.
 Review and act upon your reports and payment requests. - 8.
 Where authorized by law, share SBA resources and/or donated materials. - 9.
 Monitor your performance under this award and your ongoing operations to determine if you are making effective and efficient use of Project funds.
-Includes reviewing records, files, and procedures relating to your performance under this award, as well as interviewing Clients to gauge program effectiveness. - 10.
-Receive advance notice of all contracts, grants, and cooperative agreements you propose to enter into with other Federal agencies, either individually or as part of a joint effort with other parties.
-For further guidance, see 15 U.S.C.§ 648 21(a)(5) and Part III (A)(12) below. - 11.
-The SBA must concur with the SBDC State/Region Director selection. - Make recommendations or decisions affecting the agreement including policy issues, and provide technical advice and other actions. - 13.
-Perform monitoring and oversight activities in order to determine whether you (the SBDC) have (has) developed procedures to track financial resources, including program income and whether these resources were devoted to fulfilling eligible SBDC program objectives. - 14.
-Perform a reconciliation of financial forms (SF 270, SF 425 with actual expenditure attachments) semiannually to ensure that you are fulfilling the terms and condition of this award.
+This includes reviewing records, files, and procedures relating to your performance under this award, as well as interviewing Clients to gauge program effectiveness.

+- 10. The SBA District Director reviews the SBDC State/Region Directorselection and must either concur or notify the SBDC Host of the decision to not concur with the selection.
+The SBA District Director will notify the AA/SBDC of their recommendation.
+The AA/SBDC provides the final concurrence before the offer is made. - 11.
+Make recommendations or decisions affecting the agreement including policy issues and provide technical advice and other actions. - 12.
+Perform monitoring and oversight activities in order to determine whether you (the SBDC) have (has) developed procedures to track financial resources, including Program Income and whether these resources were devoted to fulfilling eligible SBDC programobjectives. - 13.
+Perform a reconciliation of financial forms (SF 270, SF 425 with actual expenditure attachments) semi- annually to ensure that you are fulfilling the terms and condition of this award.